How to Store Cheese

 Can you freeze cheese?

 Cheddar can be frozen for up to 6 months.
 We recommend that for best results, larger, uncut portions should be frozen.
 Frozen cheese is best used grated, crumbled, or melted.
 This is because freezing temperatures can affect the texture of cheese.
 To defrost cheese truckles, place them in the refrigerator to thaw as slowly as possible.
+For waxed cheese truckles, you can cut the truckle in half, use half and freeze the other half (100g portion).
+Simply leave the wax on the half you are going to freeze and place inside a freeze safe container to avoid freezer damage on the exposed cheese.

 How to tell if cheese has gone off?